 You are generally NOT eligible for a refund when:

 All refund requests must be submitted while your ticket is still valid — within one year from the ticket issue date.
 Refunds are made to the original form of payment.
+If your missed flight affects several passengers on the same itinerary, check out American Airlines group travel options for flexible booking support.

 Same-day standby is an option under certain conditions, but it comes with restrictions: